AranJannson/Vendur/README.md

 - **User Management**: View and manage users.
 - **Payment Gateway**: Accept payments.
 - **Authentication**: Sign in and sign up with email and password.
-- **Role-based Access Control**: Define roles and permissions for users/organisations.
 - **Analytics**: View sales, user data and more.
 - **Admin Panel**: Manage your store from a simple and intuitive admin panel.
 - **Organisation Management**: Multiple companies and sellers can use the platform and manage their products.